JohannesHF/expenseTrackerApp/README.md

-# assignment 1 - expense tracker app
+# Assignment 1 - expense tracker app

 This app is designed to make it as easy as possible for users to keep track of their finances.
 Here, the user has the possibility to enter his or her expenses and to view statistics and analyses